Afghan security forces kill senior al Qaeda leader al-Masri

 Last week, U.S. special envoy Zalmay Khalilzad said the Taliban had agreed to “re-set” their commitments under a troop withdrawal deal and reduce the number of casualties in the country.

-Reporting by Hamid Shalizi; Writing by Euan Rocha; Editing by Alison and Grant McCool
+Reporting by Hamid Shalizi; Additional reporting by Jonathan Landay in Washington; Writing by Euan Rocha; Editing by Alison Williams, Grant McCool and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.